toladata/Knowledgebase/en/2-getting-started/glossary.md

 #### Tola

-We mean 'complete data', when we use this Pashtun word for 'all' or 'complete'.
+We mean 'complete data' when we use this Pashtun word for 'all' or 'complete'.

 #### TolaData